cloudogu/k8s-dogu-operator/docs/operations/annotations_en.md

 * port: The destination port of the target service.
 In our case, the target service is the generated Dogu service.
 * location: the URL where the CES service is accessible.
 Our CES service would be available in the browser as.
   `http(s)://<fqdn>/my-dogu-name`.
 * pass: the URL to target in the destination server.
+The location is exposed.
+The pass is used when the request is redirected to the target server.
+Sometimes it is necessary to change the context path of a request prior to sending it to the actual endpoint, e.g., the dogus are configured to listen to localhost:<port>\context-path instead of localhost:<port>

 **Example for a webapp with additional services**.